Quantitative Research

 Face-to-face Interviews

-help generate an accurate report.
+accurate report.

 Central Location Tests